aesansun/TestforDocs/Gettingstarted.md

 ##Getting Started

-Standing up and Application on Vmware
+### Standing up and Application on Vmware

+In order to stand up an application in vmware you need to .. !!